 We assist parents, students, school personnel, schools and colleges with prevention of civil rights violations, and monitor civil rights concerns at the local level.

-The Office for Federal Compliance is also responsible for compliance oversight of the Carl Perkins Vocational and Technical Education Act of 2006.
+The MOA coordinator(s) is also responsible for compliance oversight of the Carl Perkins Vocational and Technical Education Act of 2006.